wimlds/nyc-2018-scikit-sprint/README.md

 ---

 ## Purpose of Sprint
-- widen the pool of open-source contributors
+- Widen the pool of open-source contributors
-- contribute to scikit-learn library
+- Contribute to scikit-learn library
-- involve more women in scikit-learn and open source
+- Involve more women in scikit-learn and open source
-- build momentum for continued contribution
+- Build momentum for continued contribution

 ## Preparation

 #### 1. GitHub Account
 - Open an account on [GitHub](https://github.com/)
-- some familiarity with Git / GitHub
+- Some familiarity with Git / GitHub
-- review some Git resources prior to event
+- Review some Git resources prior to event
-- we'll go over pull requests at beginning of event
+- We will go over pull requests at beginning of event

 #### 2. Join [Gitter](https://gitter.im)
 Join the scikit-learn Gitter community